miharothl/lab-cs-data-structures-and-alghoritms/p2-show-me-the-data-structures/explanation.md

 To efficiently solve the LRU cache, I use a combination of Queue and Map (dictionary).

-The queue is used to track the order of the `use_operations` (get and set).
-The size of the queue is the size of LRU cache capacity.
-The queue is implemented using the python list.
+I used the Queue to track the order of the `use_operations` (get and set).
+The size of the Queue is the size of LRU cache capacity.
+I implemented the Queue using the python list.
 The time complexity of the items' enqueuing and dequeuing has a time complexity of O(1).

 The Map is used as the lookup table.
-For a given key, it will return the value of the document.
-To prevent map size growth indefinitely, items that are least recently used items dequeued from the queue are removed.
+For a given key, it will return the document.
+To prevent map size growth indefinitely, items that are least recently used (dequeued from Queue) are removed from the Map.
 The time complexity of map operations like setting, getting, and removing the key-value pairs has a time complexity of O(1).

 The overall time and space efficiency of the implemented LRU cache are of O(1).